-"Two years to save the world" There is no doubting the urgency of taking action to limit global warming.
-As UN Climate Change Executive Secretary Simon Stiell said recently: "More and more people want climate action right across societies and political spectrums, in large part because they are feeling the impacts of the climate crisis in their everyday lives and their household budgets...Every voice matters."
-Tackling the climate crisis We have just over a decade to fully decarbonise our energy system.
+"Two years to save the world"

+There is no doubting the urgency of taking action to limit global warming.
+As UN Climate Change Executive Secretary Simon Stiell said recently:

+"More and more people want climate action right across societies and political spectrums, in large part because they are feeling the impacts of the climate crisis in their everyday lives and their household budgets...Every voice matters."

+Tackling the climate crisis

+The new government aims to fully decarbonise our energy system by 2030.
 We are barely halfway there.
 Solar power is the only technology that can deliver clean, renewable energy at the pace and scale needed.
-Offshore wind farms can take 15 years to develop, nuclear power plants take longer still, and onshore wind is still effectively banned in England.
-Tackling the nature crisis Farming relies on pollinators and biodiversity, but intensive farming reliant on chemicals and removal of habitats have caused dramatic declines in wildlife.
-Solar farms are proven to increase biodiversity by becoming mini-nature reserves, with wildflower meadows, new hedgerows, ponds, beehives, etc. Supporting food security Climate change is the biggest threat to food security and is already having devastating consequences for many farmers.
+Offshore wind farms can take 15 years to develop, nuclear power plants take longer still, and onshore wind has a much more intrusive visual impact.

+Tackling the nature crisis

+Farming relies on pollinators and biodiversity, but intensive farming reliant on chemicals and removal of habitats has caused dramatic declines in wildlife.
+Solar farms are proven to increase biodiversity by becoming mini-nature reserves, with wildflower meadows, new hedgerows, ponds, beehives, etc.

+Supporting food security

+Climate change is the biggest threat to food security and is already having devastating consequences for many farmers.
 Solar farms are tackling this directly.
 The rental income helps farm businesses diversify, tiding them over when times are tough.
 They can also continue to farm the land between and around solar panels.
 Solar helps secure UK food production - now and in the future - by supporting farmers over the long term.
-Numerous research shows that the proportion of farmland needed to deliver our 2035 solar targets is tiny - less than 0.5%.
-Cheaper energy prices Solar PV is our cheapest form of power generation - less than gas, oil, coal, wind, hydro or nuclear.
+Numerous research shows that the proportion of farmland needed to deliver our 2030 solar targets is tiny - less than 0.5%.

+Cheaper energy prices

+Solar PV is our cheapest form of power generation - less than gas, oil, coal, wind, hydro or nuclear.
 If we want to keep our energy bills down, while continuing to use electricity for all our daily activities, we need more power from the sun.
-Onshore wind is the next cheapest source of energy, but still banned in England, and Wiltshire is less windy than many other counties.
-Solar on roofs We need much more of this too - but it's not going to be enough on its own.
+Onshore wind is the next cheapest source of energy, but Wiltshire is less windy than many other counties and its landscape is not well suited to tall turbines.

+Solar on roofs

+We need much more of this too - but it's not going to be enough on its own.
 Retrofitting is technically complex and not always viable for many buildings, but all new buildings should have solar.
-Unfortunately the government has watered down green building standards and removed financial incentives encouraging domestic solar.
-The role of battery storage Battery Energy Storage Systems (BESS) smooth out the peaks and troughs between renewable energy supply and demand, making the grid more resilient and contributing to lower energy prices.
+The previous government watered down green building standards removing incentives for domestic solar, while the new government's 'rooftop revolution' has not materialised.

+The role of battery storage

+Battery Energy Storage Systems (BESS) smooth out the peaks and troughs between renewable energy supply and demand, making the grid more resilient and contributing to lower energy prices.
 They are designed to strict industry guidelines subject to UK health and safety legislation.

 BESS have been operating in the UK since 2006; as of July 2023 there were 100 BESS sites in the UK.
 There has only been one UK reported BESS fire, in Liverpool, in 2020.
 No one was injured and there was no lasting environmental damage.